d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 we can see with some computation that the area of the resulting parallelogram is $ad-bc$.
 This area is referred to as the *determinant*.

-Let's check this quickly with some example code.
+Let us check this quickly with some example code.

 ```
 import numpy as np